Helao Nafidi: Education

+In September 2022, The UNESCO Institute for Lifelong Learning has approved Helao Nafidi Town Council's membership to join the UNESCO Global Network of Learning Cities, the first town in Namibia to be admitted to the UNESCO Global Network of Learning Cities.

 Politics

 Helao Nafidi is governed by a town council that has seven seats.

 The 2015 local authority election was won by SWAPO which gained six seats (2,261 votes).
 The remaining seat was won by the Rally for Democracy and Progress (RDP) with 272 votes.
 Eliaser Nghipangelwa retained his position as mayor of the Helao Nafidi Town Council in 2015, deputised by Panduleni Hainghumbi.
 SWAPO also won the 2020 local authority election.
 It obtained 1,635 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 690 votes and gained the remaining two seats.
 New entrant Darius Shaalukeni from Swapo was elected as the new mayor of Helao Nafidi, deputised by Penexupifo Matias.

 People

 Helao Nafidi is inhabited by the Kwanyama community, a subgroup of the Ovambo.
 Members of this community live on both sides of the border and speak the same language.

 In the years 2005 and thereafter, foreign investors, mainly Chinese, have bought communal land in large quantities, leaving villagers without the means to raise livestock and farm.
 Some of the land transfers are thought to be unlawful, facilitated by corrupt town officials.
 The influx of Chinese businesspeople has been dubbed an "invasion".